f-corvaro/42.common_core/get_next_line/README.md

 make a # launch mandatory tests + bonus tests
 ```

 Keep in mind that you can change the timeout value in Makefile.
-For rigorous test you should run all tests with valgrid using Linux
+For rigorous test you should run all tests with valgrid using Linux (e.g. `valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes -s make m`)

 #### Output should be: